 Volunteer | Junior Achievement of Greater Kansas City

-Volunteering with JA
+Volunteering with Junior Achievement

 “Volunteering at JA BizTown is a great opportunity to help children in the area learn how to navigate what career options are available to them and get a feel for what ‘the real world’ is like.
 You will get to work with a small group of students for half the day, getting to know them and helping them run their assigned business.”